Travel and holiday accidents claims

 If you’re planning an adventure in an overseas country, it’s vital you spend time researching the local laws and any activities you’re planning.
 This will help you feel informed and can help keep you safe.

-It might not be the most exciting part of the holiday but making sure you have the right insurance is just as important as checking that your passport is in date.
+It might not be the most exciting part of the holiday, but ensuring you have the right travel insurance is just as important as checking that your passport is in date.
 In some cases, even a relatively minor injury on holiday can cost thousands of pounds.
-The price of medical treatment abroad varies significantly depending on the country you’re travelling to.
+The price of medical treatment abroad varies significantly depending on the country you visit.